i-MSCP/phpmyadmin/doc/setup.rst

 newer (<= 4.2.x) and if you use the phpMyAdmin configuration storage, you should run the :term:`SQL` script found in :file:`sql/upgrade_column_info_4_3_0+.sql`.

+Do not forget to clear the browser cache and to empty the old session by logging out and logging in again.

 .. index:: Authentication mode